Waldo Waterman: Biography

 As well as the Whatsit, in 1930 Waterman produced another innovative design with a low-wing monoplane that could change the dihedral of its wings during flight for shorter takeoffs, increased flight speed, and slower landing speeds according to the designer in its debut at the National Air races in Chicago.
 In addition to the wing design, he also placed the landing gears not under the fuselage but outwards under the wings.

 The Waterman Aerobile at the Smithsonian.

 At North Island, while experimenting with the Navy's flying boats, Glenn Curtiss is known to have talked about the possibility of a flying car.
 In 1917 he built a flying car he called the Autoplane.
 The Autoplane never flew, but was exhibited at the Pan-American Aeronautic Exposition in New York City's Grand Central Palace.
 Waterman was certainly inspired by Curtiss and 20 years later made one of the first successful flying cars.
 The Waterman Arrowbile was based on the Arrowplane.
 It was a high-wing monoplane, with detachable wings and was powered by a Studebaker engine.
 Five Arrowbiles were built.
 Three Arrowbiles attempted a flight from Santa Monica to Cleveland but one had to turn back after only reaching Arizona.
 The other two finished the flight.
 Arrowbile No. 6 (No. 5 was never completed), rechristened the Aerobile is on display at the Steven F. Udvar-Hazy Center (Smithsonian Air and Space museum extension in Dulles, Virginia).

 In the 1960s, Waterman built and flew his last aircraft.
 The Early Bird was based on the original Curtiss Pusher.
 The Chevybird was a similar monoplane powered by a Corvair engine.
 In the early 1970s, Waterman directed the construction of a replica of his biplane hang glider, built in his youth.
 This was done in conjunction with Michael Riggs of Seagull Aircraft, based in one of Waterman's Santa Monica buildings.
 Waterman gave Joe Faust of the Self-Soar Association $100 to support its Low & Slow periodical, in which notes about Waldo Waterman's final aircraft construction project appeared.

+Honors

-In 1968, Waterman was inducted into the International Air & Space Hall of Fame.
+In 1966, Waterman was recognized as an honorary fellow of the Society of Experimental Test Pilots.
+In 1968, he was inducted into the International Air & Space Hall of Fame.